programminghistorian/ph-submissions/lessons/crowdsourced-data-cleaning-with-pandas.md

 dtype: int64
 ```

-### Removing Columns Based on Missing Data
+#### Removing Columns Based on Missing Data
 It may be reasonable to assume that columns containing a majority of (or entirely) null values would not be useful for displaying in a final dataset used for analysis.
 Therefore, it is possible to remove all columns where a certain percentage or more of the entries within contain nulls.
 Pandas has a built-in function `df.dropna()` which will remove missing values from columns or rows.

 For the purposes of this tutorial, let's assume we want to remove all columns where over 50% of the data contained possess nulls.
+We will be creating a new variable called `menu`.

+```
+menu = df.dropna(thresh=df.shape[0]*0.5,how='all',axis=1)
+```

 The `thresh` parameter within the `df.dropna()` function allows you to specify either a given amount or a percentage of rows that meet your criteria, in this case 0.5 or 50%.
 By specifying `how='all'`, you are indicating you wish to drop the entire column.
 In addition, as stated previously, `axis=1` informs the program that we specifically are looking at columns.

-```
-menu = df.dropna(thresh=df.shape[0]*0.5,how='all',axis=1)
-```

-By using the `.shape` function again, we are able to see that only 8 columns remain.
+By using the `.shape` function, this time calling `print(menu.shape)`, the result of `(17545, 8)` is returned and we are able to see that only 8 columns remain.

-### Removing Rows with Missing Data
+#### Removing Rows with Missing Data
 While the columns have been dealt with, there still are records within our dataset that contain null values.
 In the case of this specific dataset, those rows containing a large amount of nulls may be for menus not yet transcribed.
 Depending on the type of analysis in which you wish to engage and whether you wish to capture nulls, it is not always necessary to remove all records containing missing information.

 However, should you wish, to remove all rows that possess any null values within them, you would utilize the following function:

 ```
-menu.dropna()
+print(menu.dropna())
 ```

 Once the code is run, you now see that our dataset has shrunk from 17,545 to 14,189 rows, leaving only the rows that contain full information.
-The first five rows appear as follows:
+The output appears as follows:

 ```
-id	    sponsor	                      physical_description	      date	    location	                   status	page_count	dish_count
+          id                     sponsor              physical_description  ...    status page_count dish_count
-12463	  HOTEL EASTMAN	                  CARD; 4.75X7.5;	          4/15/1900	  Hotel Eastman	                 complete	2	          67
+0      12463               HOTEL EASTMAN                   CARD; 4.75X7.5;  ...  complete          2         67
-12464	  REPUBLICAN HOUSE	          CARD; ILLUS; COL; 7.0X9.0;	  4/15/1900	  Republican House	         complete	2	          34
+1      12464            REPUBLICAN HOUSE        CARD; ILLUS; COL; 7.0X9.0;  ...  complete          2         34
-12465	  NORDDEUTSCHER LLOYD BREMEN	  CARD; ILLU; COL; 5.5X8.0;	  4/16/1900	  Norddeutscher Lloyd Bremen	 complete	2	          84
+2      12465  NORDDEUTSCHER LLOYD BREMEN         CARD; ILLU; COL; 5.5X8.0;  ...  complete          2         84
-12466	  NORDDEUTSCHER LLOYD BREMEN	  CARD; ILLU; COL; 5.5X8.0;	  4/16/1900	  Norddeutscher Lloyd Bremen	 complete	2	          63
+3      12466  NORDDEUTSCHER LLOYD BREMEN         CARD; ILLU; COL; 5.5X8.0;  ...  complete          2         63
-12467	  NORDDEUTSCHER LLOYD BREMEN	  FOLDER; ILLU; COL; 5.5X7.5;	  4/16/1900	  Norddeutscher Lloyd Bremen	 complete	4	          33
+4      12467  NORDDEUTSCHER LLOYD BREMEN       FOLDER; ILLU; COL; 5.5X7.5;  ...  complete          4         33
+...      ...                         ...                               ...  ...       ...        ...        ...
+16808  34502                  Hobby Club  19.5x14cm folded; 19.5x42cm open  ...  complete          6          9
+16809  34503           St. Charles Hotel                      19.5x11.5cm   ...  complete          2         49
+16810  34504          Copley Plaza Hotel                        12.5x7.5cm  ...  complete          1          9
+16811  34505                 Aldine Club  23x16.5cm folded; 23x33cm open    ...  complete          4         13
+16812  34506             University Club  19.5x13cm folded; 19.5x26cm open  ...  complete          2         22

+[14189 rows x 8 columns]
 ```

-## Dealing with Dates
+### Dealing with Dates
 Dates and datetimes are one of the most difficult data types to handle regarding cleaning, particularly if the data being collected is crowdsourced.
 This is one of the areas where possessing strict submission guidelines can improve overall data quality and cut down on the time and effort it takes to clean your data.

 Depending on where you are in the world, dates are not always depicted the same.
 In the United States, it is common to indicate month/day/year, while in other parts of the world it could be day/month/year or even year/month/day.
 In addition, how people input dates might vary from person to person.
 Listed below are a variety of different ways someone can communicate the same date: